emiridbest/esusu/README.md

 - Fixed race conditions and edge cases in form validation and submission:
   - Prevents double submissions, handles async validation, and ensures robust user experience.
 - Transaction step progress for utility payments:
-  - Electricity, airtime, and data payment flows now show real-time progress for 'Check Balance', 'Send Payment', and 'Pay Electricity Bill'.
+  - Electricity now show real-time progress for 'Check Balance', 'Send Payment', and 'Pay Electricity Bill'.
   - Step status is updated in sync with backend and wallet actions, providing clear feedback for each stage (success/error/loading).
 - Payment summary and conversion improvements:
   - Payment summary and currency conversion are only shown when the entered amount is valid, preventing display of incorrect or zero values.